pytexas/pytexas.github.io/foundation/docs/foundation/about.md

 # About Us
 The PyTexas Foundation is a 501(c)3 non-profit run by a Texas-based volunteer group.
 We are Python enthusiasts that want to share the programming language with the world, starting right here in Texas.
-We host and support various programs that benefit the Python Community in Texas.
+We host and support a variety of programs that benefit the Python Community in Texas.
 We host an annual conference and monthly meetup, maintain a virtual community for the Python developers in Texas and beyond, and support various meetups in cities throughout the state.

 ## History